cbernasch/cb_wp_nonce_test/README.md

 Description
 -----------

-* plugin for the wordpress nounces functionality
+* package for making the nonces Wordpress functionality available in an oop-based way

 Installation
 ------------